About

 Cara Gulati has spent her life around fabric.
 She has sold fabric and clothes, designed them both and ended up with her own company as a designer and manufacturer of children's wear.

 Fiber art and quilting in particular grabbed her heart and led her to things of a flatter nature.
 Cara makes very large art quilts and is currently working on a series called 3-D Explosion.
-She has written a book and teaches workshops on this design and sewing technique.
+She has written a book and taught workshops on this design and sewing technique.
 One quilt in the series, "3-D Party Explosion" won Viewer's Choice at the Houston International Quilt Festival in 2003.

 Her teaching career has taken her to Abu Dhabi in the UAE as well as Australia.
 She has exhibited her work internationally.
 Commissions are welcome!